 B+ 3.3 C+ 2.3 D ..1.0

-*NOTE: A WA grade is not punitive and does not impact a student's academic future.
-It simply means the student did not complete the course and is not being "graded-down" for it.
+*NOTE: A WD grade is not punitive and does not impact a student's academic future.
+It simply means the student did not complete the course and has withdrawn before grading.

 Q: Are grades assigned in FIT's Precollege Workshops?

 Although grades are assigned in our other programs, the FIT Precollege Workshops do not not carry college credits and assign only PASS/Withdrawal grades.
 By attending all classes, completing assignments, and being an active participant, students will receive a passing status.